 “Shipping first-time code is like going into debt.
 A little debt speeds development so long as it is paid back promptly with a rewrite.
 Objects make the cost of this transaction tolerable.
 The danger occurs when the debt is not repaid.”

 If we think about it, technical debt may sound like a financial term.
-However, when it comes to software development technical debt is not reinvested into assets that generate a return, it acquires interest which may be difficult to make changes in the long run.
+However, when it comes to software development technical debt is not reinvested into assets that generate a return, it accumulates negative interest, which may be difficult to change over the long run.

 Let us elaborate what the causes technical debt to pile up over time are: